bartonlp/site-class/README.md

-# SiteClass Verion 3.0.11
+# SiteClass Verion 3.0.12

-**SiteClass** version 3.0.11 is a PHP mini framework for simple, small websites.
+**SiteClass** version 3.0.12 is a PHP mini framework for simple, small websites.
 It can be esaly combined with other frameworks or templeting engines if needed.
 For small websites I feel that frameworks like Laravel or Meteor etc. are just too much.

-Updated 2022-01-16
+Updated BLP 2022-01-29 --

 This project has several parts that can function standalone or combined.